Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Figure 2 shows usage rates for each media type by usage scenario within the home.

 Additionally, usage scenarios like "during work (remote work)"—which grew significantly due to the pandemic—show the highest usage rate for audio media.
-This suggests audio media is seamlessly integrating into various home-based daily life scenarios via smartphones and other devices, positioning itself as a medium closely aligned with consumers' routines.
+This suggests audio media is integrating into various home-based daily life scenarios via smartphones and other devices, positioning itself as a medium closely aligned with consumers' routines.

 Figure 3 shows the usage rates of each media type by usage scenario outside the home.